 All students at Regis are matched with a faculty advisor upon their arrival to campus.
-Faculty advisors serve as the primary contact for students in regards to his or her degree completion.
-Faculty advisors are fantastic resources who ensure that students are on track to finish their degree, listen to students concerns and future career aspirations, offer advice on how to get the most out of what’s offered at Regis, connect them to various academic and non-academic resources, and assist students in reaching their goals after college.
+Faculty advisors serve as the primary contact for students in regards to their degree completion.
+Faculty advisors are great resources who ensure that students are on track to finish their degree, listen to students concerns and future career aspirations, offer advice on how to get the most out of what’s offered at Regis, connect them to various academic and non-academic resources, and assist students in reaching their goals after college.

 Faculty advisors are not here to tell you what to do—it is the student who is ultimately responsible for making decisions about what they’d like to do at Regis and beyond.
 Whether it’s to find out what classes to take, how to apply for grad school, or how to find an internship, faculty advisors are here to help students in whatever way they can.

 For all incoming first-year students, their First-Year Seminar (FYS) instructor will serve as their faculty advisor.
 All other students, including transfers, will be assigned a faculty advisor based on their intended major.
-If a student changes his or her major, the faculty advisor will also change.
-If a student is undecided, his or her advisor will be the assistant director of Academic Advising.
+If a student changes their major, the faculty advisor will also change.
+If a student is undecided, their advisor will be the assistant director of Academic Advising.

 Students are assigned a faculty advisor for each major and minor they have declared.
 All advisors for a student can be found under the “My Success Network” tab on Starfish, or by checking “My Profile” on Regis Access.